sframe-wg/sframe/draft-ietf-sframe-enc.md

 group is assigned an "index" that is constant for the time they are in the group.

-In SFrame, we derive per-sender `base_key` values from the group secret for an epoch, and use the KID field to signal the epoch and sender index.
-First, we use the MLS exporter to compute a shared SFrame secret for the epoch.
+To generate keys and nonces for SFrame, we use the MLS exporter function to generate a `base_key` value for each MLS epoch.
+Each member of the group is assigned a unique KID value, so that each member has a unique `sframe_key` and `sframe_salt` that it uses to encrypt with.

 ~~~~~
-sframe_epoch_secret = MLS-Exporter("SFrame 10 MLS", "", AEAD.Nk)
+base_key = MLS-Exporter("SFrame 1.0", "", AEAD.Nk)

-sender_base_key[index] = HKDF-Expand(sframe_epoch_secret,
-                           encode_big_endian(index, 4), AEAD.Nk)
 ~~~~~

-For compactness, do not send the whole epoch number.
+For compactness, we do not send the whole epoch number.
 Instead, we send only its low-order E bits.
-Note that E effectively defines a re-ordering window, since no more than 2^E epoch can be active at a given time.
+Note that E effectively defines a re-ordering window, since no more than 2^E epochs can be active at a given time.
 Receivers MUST be prepared for the epoch counter to roll over, removing an old epoch when a new epoch with the same E lower bits is introduced.
 (Sender indices cannot be similarly compressed.)